ll-Z6/Automation-Testing/README.md

 ## Project Overview

 This project is an automated testing framework for web applications, using [Cypress](https://www.cypress.io/).
-It covers both functional and performance (including stress) testing for two demo systems: **SauceDemo** and **PetStore**.
+It covers functional E2E testing for **SauceDemo** and API testing for **PetStore**.
 The framework supports:

 - Functional E2E tests for critical user flows
-- Performance and stress tests for key scenarios
+- API testing for backend services
 - Data-driven testing and best practices
-- Separate configuration and reporting for functional and performance tests
 - Automated CI/CD pipelines with GitHub Actions

 ## Directory Structure